English Teacher

 Talk about plans going awry.

-But with a little help from the ship’s hologram—one Kathryn Janeway of the USS Voyager—maybe, just maybe, Dal and his new crew will be able to escape the Delta Quadrant and return the Protostar to its home on Earth.
+But with a little help from the ship’s hologram—one Kathryn Janeway of the USS Voyager—Dal learns to be a leader and his crew learns Starfleet protocol.

 Star Trek: Prodigy carries on the legacy of its predecessors, boldly going where no one has gone before.
-This computer-animated series features new characters (as well as a few old ones), new adventures and new alien species all targeted toward kids.
+This computer-animated series features new characters (as well as several old ones), new adventures and new alien species, all targeted toward kids.

-The makers seem to be mindful of the show’s intended audience, because there’s no language, no graphic violence and no sexual content of any kind.
+The makers seem to be mindful of the show’s intended audience, because there’s no language, no graphic violence (though there are several battle scenes) and no sexual content of any kind.
 In fact, the only thing that might cause concern are the aliens themselves.
 Some look and act a bit rougher than others.
 And Zero is a Medusan—a noncorporeal, genderless, energy-based lifeform.

-But otherwise, fans of the Star Trek franchise may discover that this is a good show to help introduce their kids to strange new worlds, new life and new civilizations.
+But otherwise, fans of the Star Trek franchise may discover that this is a good show to help introduce their kids to strange new worlds, new life and new civilizations, with plenty of nods to the original shows.

 After discovering a Federation ship, Dal recruits some fellow prisoners to help fix the vessel up and escape the mines where they’ve been forced to work.